 EZ Flash 2 is a user-friendly BIOS update utility.
 Simply launch this tool and update BIOS from a USB flash disk before entering the OS.
-You can update your BIOS only in a few clicks without preparing an additional floppy diskette or using an OS-based flash utility.
-See page 3-5 and 3-37 for details.
+You can update your BIOS only in a few clicks without preparing a bootable floppy disk or using an OS-based utility.
+See pages 2-3 and 2-24 for details.